Tiger FM

 By Ronald Ssemagonja

 As the country prepares for the 2026/2031 general elections, the Electoral Commission has scheduled a special meeting with agents of presidential aspirants and the Uganda Police Force at its headquarters in Kampala.
-According to Julius Mucunguzi, the Commission’s spokesperson, the meeting is intended to review developments in the ongoing presidential campaigns and to agree on measures that will ensure free, fair, and peaceful elections.
+According to Julius Mucunguzi, the Commission’s spokesperson, the meeting aims to review developments in the ongoing presidential campaigns and to agree on measures that will ensure free, fair, and peaceful elections.

 NUP candidate Robert Kyagulanyi, campaigning in Luweero District, encouraged voters to entrust him with the mandate to deliver improved living standards.
 Other candidates also appealed to supporters for their votes.